polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

   import Video from '../components/Video.jsx'
 ---

 [Fastly's Compute@Edge](https://www.fastly.com/products/edge-compute) is a service which allows you to build and deploy serverless applications at the _edge_.
-These so called **edge functions** are serverless applications which are deployed to a number of regions across the world so that they are as close to users as possible.
+These so called **edge functions** are applications which are deployed to a number of regions across the world so that they are as close to users as possible.
 On top of the benefits which serverless computing provides, such as not having to maintain the server infrastructure, edge functions are extremely quick and have very low latency.

 ![An image showing the edge function locations worldwide for Fastly edge computing applications](/assets/posts/making-a-serverless-swift-function-with-fastly-and-upstash/fastly-edge.webp)